PurdueCAM2Project/HELPSweb/source/join.rst

 How to Get Financial Support from Dr. Lu?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Understand that Dr. Lu has no obligation giving you financial support.
+- Understand that Dr. Lu has no obligation to give you financial support.
 You have to earn it.

 - Getting financial support from Dr. Lu will take you a lot of
   efforts.
 He will not give you money because you send an email.